-Some technologies simply enhance what people are already doing—making those activities faster, easier, or less expensive—while other technologies foster entirely new possibilities.
-We generally consider the second kind more significant in its social impact.
-But in the case of the Internet and the arts, the world is still waiting for this second, stronger effect.
+Some technologies enhance current activity—making it faster, easier, or less expensive—while other technologies foster entirely new possibilities.
+We generally consider the second category more significant in its social impact.
+The Internet, of all recent technological innovations, should certainly seem to be fraught with this second, stronger effect, but in the case of the arts, the world is still awaiting the expected upheaval.

-Currently, the Internet's effects on art, music, literature, and film fall in the first category.
-Digitization and downloading make it faster, easier, and less expensive to store, distribute, extract samples from, and issue comments on the arts.
+The roles played by the Internet in art, music, literature, and film to facilitate digitization and downloading certainly live up to their promise.
+They make it faster, easier, and less expensive to store, distribute, extract samples from, and issue comments on the arts.
 But those activities went on for centuries before the Internet.

-There is hardly any doubt that the power of Internet-related technologies guarantees they will eventually alter the arts deeply.
+Few doubt the power of Internet-related technologies to alter the arts deeply.
 The early twentieth century saw inventions or wide-spread diffusion in three major technological areas—the phonograph, film, and radio—that transformed the arts in immeasurable ways.
 The early twenty-first century should bring an even more radical transformation.

-We've had revolutions in media many times in history (the invention of writing and printing, the arch, stained glass, acrylic paints).
+We’ve had innumerable revolutions in art throughout history: just think of the invention of writing and printing, the arch, stained glass, and acrylic paints.
+And this article concerns media in many aspects.
 Artists originally used the term medium for the material they were using: oil paints, watercolors, lithography, and so on.
 In the twentieth century, the word was seen even more in its plural form and included such new media as film, radio, and television.
-This article uses both meanings of the term, and shine light on the social significance of the difference between medium and media.
+This article uses both meanings of the term, and tries to shine light on the social significance of the difference between medium and media.

-Thus, this article explores new artistic media and forms of expression emerging in the twenty-first century, and the effects of digital networking on them.
-The article starts with a historical view of the arts and the social changes that accompany them, and features a list of seven characteristics for new media on the Internet.
+Thus, this article starts with a historical view of the arts and the social changes that accompany them, and features a list of seven characteristics for new media on the Internet.

 This article unashamedly paints in broad strokes and favors primary colors.
 So let's think in grand terms.
 We can divide the history of humanity and its forms of expression into two stages.

-The first stage began with folk tales, ballads, and myths as the main forms of expression.
-The personal needs for communicating their inner experience of the world led thousands of anonymous individuals to develop these cultural artifacts.
-The invention of writing and printing helped to spread this narrative form and to develop the first stage further with such innovations as the sonnet and the novel, and to elevate the specific contribution of each individual, named author.
-(This is a good time to apologize for the Western-centric examples; the history of other cultures may suggest that different rules apply in other parts of the world.)
+The main forms of expression in early human history consisted of folk tales, ballads, and myths.
+The urge to preserve memories of events and relationships experienced by large groups of people, as well as needs for individuals to communicate their inner experiences, led to these mostly anonymously cultural artifacts.
+The invention of writing and printing helped to spread these artifacts while developing the first stage further with such innovations as the sonnet and the novel, and elevating the specific contribution of each author, now individually named.
+(This is a good time to apologize for the Western-centric examples used in this article; the history of other cultures may suggest that different rules apply in other parts of the world.)

-Graphic arts and architecture also expressed the spirit of the age, but were more localized.
-Thousands of people on multiple continents could pass around a myth, but only the people living in the immediate town could appreciate a picture or building.
-Printing allowed graphic art to be shared more widely, but disseminated it as part of a new medium that did not reproduce the richness of the original paint or other medium.
+Why did I not mention graphic arts and architecture so far?
+They too expressed the spirit of the age, but were more localized.
+Thousands of people on multiple continents could pass around a myth, but only the people living in the immediate vicinity of a picture or building could appreciate it.
+Printing allowed graphic art to be shared more widely, but disseminated it as part of a new medium that did not reproduce the richness of the original one.
+(Nonetheless, the engravings created for print books benefited from a richness of texture that now strikes us as breath-taking in comparison to low-resolution, twentieth-century television or computer screens.)

-The kind of individualism promoted by art and text does not involve the pursuit of money and material power in society, the struggles with which we associate individualism in a free market economy.
-Rather, it is the individualism of viewpoint, which pushes toward bringing others over to the author's ideas and gaining social power through persuasion.
+The individualism promoted by art and text does not involve the pursuit of money and material power that we associate with individualism in a free market economy.
+Rather, it is the individualism of viewpoint, which pushes toward bringing others over to the author’s ideas and gaining social power through persuasion.

 However, there may be a deep and subtle relationship between the growth of individual self-expression and capitalist economic development.
 Perhaps it is no coincidence that so many "self-made men" who become famous for their business success feel compelled to write books.

-In addition to helping people develop individual identities, the arts and culture of this period led to religious, national, and universal identities—in other words, identification with various groups of humans or with higher causes.
+In addition to driving participants to develop individual identities, the arts and culture of this period led to religious, national, and universal identities—in other words, identification with various human groupings or with higher causes.

-The traditional media are also noteworthy because they are essentially open to all.
-Physical barriers have made it hard to share them through most of history, but there were no artificial restrictions on sharing.
-In fact, people tended to alter them more often than not and pass along the altered versions.
-Toward the end of this period, copyright was invented, but it was weakly enforced and lapsed quickly on each individual work.
+The traditional media are especially noteworthy because they are essentially open to all.
+Physical barriers have constrained their sharing through most of history, but there were no artificial restrictions on sharing.
+In fact, people tended to alter the cultural works more often than not, and to pass along the altered versions.
+The end of this stage witnessed the invention of copyright and various other forms of monopoly on printing, but they were enforced ineffectively, while copyright lapsed quickly on each individual work.

-The second period is much shorter than the first, but it contrasts so strikingly that we have to consider it a radical change, not an evolution.
-It coincides roughly with the beginning of the twentieth century, when three new media quickly became widespread: film, radio, and the phonograph.
+The second period is much shorter than the first, but contrasts with it strikingly.
+The new age coincides roughly with the twentieth century, when three new media quickly became widespread: film, radio, and the phonograph.

 According to Wikipedia, film became viable with the introduction of the Kinetograph (which generated films) and Kinetoscope (which displayed them) by Edison Laboratories in 1894.
 The Lumière brothers in France started making and displaying films in 1895, but it was the early 1900s before people were regularly visiting movie houses.